rapidsai/raft/README.md

 Most of the primitives in RAFT accept a `raft::handle_t` object for the management of resources which are expensive to create, such CUDA streams, stream pools, and handles to other CUDA libraries like `cublas` and `cusolver`.

-The example below demonstrates creating a RAFT handle and using it with `device_matrix` and `device_vector` to allocate memory, generate random clusters, and compute pairwise Euclidean distances:
+The example below demonstrates creating a RAFT handle and using it with `device_matrix` and `device_vector` to allocate memory, generating random clusters, and computing pairwise Euclidean distances:
 ```c++
 #include <raft/handle.hpp>